aeonflux/AeonWebApp/README.md

    To locally run the application

    - Clone this repository
-   - npm install
+   - To install depedencies in package.json, npm install
    - Setup dev keys
      - In the folder /config , create a dev.js file
      - Send a request to my email  (tonimaristelacarpio@gmail.com)  to give you a copy of the development keys
    - npm run dev